samcat437/Milestone-3/README.md

 [Python3](https://www.python.org/) : Python3 was the main programming language used to create routes, models and logic in conjunction with Flask in order to render the site.

 [Flask](https://flask.palletsprojects.com/en/2.1.x/) : Flask, the microweb framework, is used to link routes and models.
-THe code is written in Python3.
+The code is written in Python3.

 [Jinja](https://flask.palletsprojects.com/en/2.1.x/) : Jinja is used to create templates to populate HTML pages on the site.